 The Solar Energy Industries Association (SEIA) is the leading non-profit organization for solar energy research and industry development.
 SEIA publishes quarterly reports on the state of the solar industry, with coverage on a national scale down to state-specific successes and facts.

 SEIA reported that solar employment grew 12 times faster than the overall U.S. economy in 2015, and many of Utah’s solar installations took shape as 1 kW-1.5 mW installations on homes and businesses to offset their load.
-See more facts on the Utah solar industry here.
+The SEIA website showcases even more facts about the Utah solar industry.

 Utah’s energy portfolio includes coal, petroleum, natural gas, and other fossil fuels; uranium and other unconventional fuels; hydroelectric, geothermal, solar, wind, and biomass renewable resources; as well as energy efficiency.
 Diversifying and expanding Utah’s energy production and generation will not only provide jobs and revenue but will help maintain the stable and low energy prices that fuel the broader business and industrial sectors.